 Faking a straight on, one dimensional selfie on Facebook is easy, but real life is three dimensional and eventually someone will see you from the side.

 The chest is a very noticeable body part; a well-developed chest commands respect, shows strength and screams masculine virility.
 If your chest isn't getting deeper, wider, and fuller, then it's time to take some advice from a guy not known for his bodybuilding wisdom.

-Bodyweight movements are mentioned with scarcity in bodybuilding publications and literally never outside the context of a high-rep burnout.
+Bodyweight movements are mentioned rarely in bodybuilding publications and literally never outside the context of a high-rep burnout.

 Plyometric push-ups will be performed as a warm-up before hitting the heavy pig iron.
 This serves a couple of purposes: to recruit High Threshold Motor Units and increase neural drive to the muscles.
 In lay terms, we are going to recruit large muscle fibers and wake up the central nervous system (CNS).